launchscout/ai-part-deux/index.md

 ---

-# None of this is true!
-- Ok, maybe the scary part is
-- AI is not failing
-- Everything that makes us good at software development matters even more now!
+# So what happened to bring me around?

 ---

-# AI is a force multiplier
-- Everything we do it can help us do faster
-- We can build great software quickly!
-- **OR***
-- We can make a giant mess!

----

-# Generating code isn't enough
+# The basic problem: Generating code isn't enough
 ## Nobody is perfect!
 - LLMs hallucinate
 - Humans just make mistakes :)

 ---

+# This leaves us with two options
+- Looks like it works: Ship it!
+(Vibe coding)
+  - starts off ok
+  - things go off the rails pretty quick
+- Carefully review everything
+  - And hope you don't miss anything!
+  - Blech!

+---

-# How do **we** get better at writing code?
+# How do humans get better at writing code?

 ---